 Job postings from employers looking to hire students or grads who want to work from home

 Virtual “abroad” internship opportunities

 Third-party facilitators of online internships between employer and students: (there are associated fees with these programs)

 Topics in this document include: suggestions for current and upcoming internship positions, what an online internship is, highlighting the benefits and drawbacks, recommended policies, procedures and best practices for online internships

-Ensure success by setting clear expectations, providing same level of support, instruction and supervision as you would in person, discuss preferences on communication, establish timelines, and have virtual check-ins/weekly progress calls to stay in touch with your intern
+Ensure success by setting clear expectations, providing the same level of support, instruction, and supervision as you would in person, discuss preferences on communication, establish timelines, and have virtual check-ins/weekly progress calls to stay in touch with your intern

 Project-based internships are well suited for remote work

 Advice for College Students: How to Maximize Your Career Development During COVID-19 (NACE)